oletob/pers-todo/README.md

-# personal-todo-list
+# PersTodo
-Keep a record of short personal tasks
+Keep a record of short personal tasks.
+Enjoy your tasks!